deuill/webhook-gateway/README.md

 ### Google Cloud

-Google Cloud Run provides a platform for running arbitrary containers with a generous [free tier][gcloud-run-free-tier]; assuming you've already set up your Google Cloud account and have the `gcloud` command-line tools installed locally, you can deploy into Google Cloud Run via service definitions shipped here.
+Google Cloud Run provides a platform for running arbitrary containers with a generous [free tier][gcloud-run-pricing]; assuming you've already set up your Google Cloud account and have the `gcloud` command-line tools installed locally, you can deploy into Google Cloud Run via service definitions shipped here.
 First, set up a secret containing your entire `config.toml` file: